Bridging the Gap: Unifying the Training and Evaluation of Neural Network Binary Classifiers: Introduction

 \section{Introduction}

-In the process of creating a neural network binary classifier, the network is often trained via the binary cross-entropy (BCE) objective function.
-The network's output is a probability value $p \in [0,1]$ that must be translated into a binary value $\{0,1\}$ indicating set membership to the positive class.
-The Heaviside step function $H$ is commonly used to determine set membership based on a heuristic threshold $\tau$, where $p \geq \tau$ are considered positive classification outcomes.
+Neural network binary classifiers output a probability $p \in [0,1]$ which is often used at training time to optimize model parameters using the binary cross-entropy (BCE) loss.
+The network's output $p$ can also be translated to a binary value $\{0,1\}$ indicating set membership to the negative or positive class.
+To determine set membership, the Heaviside step function $H$ is commonly used with a threshold $\tau$, where $p \geq \tau$ are considered positive classification outcomes.
+This notion of set membership is often used in evaluation metrics for binary classifiers.

-It is a common assumption that optimizing a desired evaluation metric is preferable to optimizing a different loss \cite{eban2016scalable, Rezatofighi_2019_CVPR, herschtal2004optimising, song2016training}.
-However, the Heaviside function, commonly used to compute confusion matrix set membership in terms of true positives, false positives, false negatives, true negatives, has a gradient with properties not conducive to optimization via gradient descent.
-The Heaviside function’s gradient is not defined at the threshold $\tau$ and is zero everywhere else (see Fig. \ref{fig:heaviside1} (left) for an example with $\tau = 0.7$).
-Therefore the gradient of the Heaviside function cannot be used to effectively back propagate errors and optimize a neural network according to metrics composed of confusion matrix set values, such as $F_1$-Score.
-To address this challenge, we propose a novel approximation of the Heaviside function that adheres to important properties of the original Heaviside function while allowing for optimization via gradient descent.
-Figure \ref{fig:heaviside2} (left) depicts our proposed approximation.
+It is a common assumption that optimizing a network via the desired evaluation metric is preferable to optimizing a surrogate objective \cite{eban2016scalable, rezatofighi2019generalized, herschtal2004optimising, song2016training}.
+However, the Heaviside step function used to compute confusion matrix set membership in terms of true positives, false positives, false negatives, and true negatives, has a gradient with properties not conducive to optimization via gradient descent.
+The Heaviside function’s gradient is not defined at the threshold $\tau$ and is zero everywhere else.
+Therefore the Heaviside function cannot be used to effectively backpropagate errors and train a neural network by optimizing metrics composed of confusion matrix set values, such as $F_1$-Score.

-The proposed approximation is flexible in that it can be used to directly optimize any metrics based on the confusion matrix sets without re-formulating the loss.
-One may simply substitute the step function with the proposed Heaviside approximation and directly optimize the metric.
-This flexibility is important because the optimal metric for binary classifiers often changes with the level of class imbalance of the data.
-For example, while accuracy is popular for evaluating classifiers, accuracy will over-estimate performance \cite{he2009learning} in datasets with high levels of class imbalance.
-In these cases, better estimators of performance include the harmonic mean of precision and recall ($F_\beta$-Score).

-Though metrics based on confusion matrix set values are considered not decomposable, we find that when trained with an adequately large batch size our method performs as well as or better than the commonly used BCE objective function and other methods of directly optimizing the metric.
-Though this requires use of a large-enough batch size during training, we find these batch sizes to be well within limits of modern deep learning hardware when training on a variety of publicly available datasets.
-These datasets have varying levels of class balance, reflecting the fact that class imbalance is common in real-world data \cite{reed2001pareto}.